Winter in Korea | 27 Incredible Places to Visit in Korea during Winter [UPDATED 2023]

-Another popular destinationsfor seeing snow near Seoul, is Nami Island.
+Another popular destination for seeing snow near Seoul, is Nami Island.
 They even have a snowman festival, every winter in Korea, that you can check out!

 It takes a long time to get to Nami Island by public transportation, so it’s worth looking into these affordable and all-inclusive tours to make it a super convenient day trip out of the city.

 If bright, sparkling bulbs are your thing, you’re in luck.
-Because the winter season in Korea guarantees a country illuminated with twinkling Christmas lights from top to bottom.
+Because the cold season guarantees a country illuminated with twinkling Christmas lights from top to bottom.
 Here’s the best places to see them during winter in Korea.

 The Garden of Morning Calm | 아침고요수목원 오색별빛정원전